urodriguez/uci/README.md

 * implement integration events with NServiceBus
 * implement at least one soap service
 * implement import using Excel library
+* create application to show logs (maybe will be necessary to migrate to a database)

 ## Angular architercure styleguide